rwpogge/modsView/README.md

 Binocular operations

 <dl>
+<dt>Version 2.2.1 (2022 Nov 11) - Python 3 version
+<dd>Now only supporting Python 3, and made changes to XPA commands needed to match
+    syntax changes in ds9 and XPA in 2021.

 <dt>Version 2.1.7 (2019 Nov 24) - AGw patrol field update
 <dd>Updated the coordinates of the AGw patrol field to better match the current
     least-common denominator patrol field for MODS1 and MODS2.